geekygirldawn/linuxcon_2016/README.md

 **Other Options not in this example**

-Here are a few other options that I'm not using here, but might be useful for you, and other options for changing the appearance can be found on the [wiki](https://github.com/acaudwell/Gource/wiki/Controls) or by using gource -H
+Here are a few other options that I'm not using here, but might be useful for you.
+Other options for changing the appearance can be found on the [wiki](https://github.com/acaudwell/Gource/wiki/Controls) or by using gource -H

 Background color (hex value)